AmareGatie/Trips-Travel/README.md

 ## Introduction

 The **Trip Travel Management System** is a comprehensive application designed to help users plan and manage their trips efficiently.
-The system allows users to book trips, manage itineraries, track expenses, and share travel experiences.
+The system allows users to book trips, manage itineraries, and share travel experiences.

 ## Features